onap/dcaegen2-deployments/cm-container/README.md

 in a Kubernetes PersistentVolume.
 If the Cloudify Manager pod is destroyed and recreated, the new instance will have all of the state information from the previous run.

-To set up persistent, we replace the command run by the container (`CMD` in the Dockerfile) with our own script `start-persistent.sh`.
+To set up persistent storage, we replace the command run by the container (`CMD` in the Dockerfile) with our own script `start-persistent.sh`.
 This script checks to see if a persistent volume has been mounted in a well-known place (`/cfy-persist` in the container's file system).
 If so, the script then checks to see if the persistent volume has been populated with data.
 There are two possibilities: